 Indoors, the library is a living room-like collection of alcoves connected by shelves filled with 3,500 books.
-There’s free coffee and cakes and several free to use computers (with the same free wifi that the rest of the ship enjoys).
+There are free coffee and cakes and several free to use computers (with the same free wifi that the rest of the ship enjoys).

-Next door are the Craft Room (free sewing, jewellery-making and other lessons) and the Card Room (there’s even a bridge instructor on cruises over four nights).
+Next door is the Craft Room (free sewing, jewellery-making and other lessons) and the Card Room (there’s even a bridge instructor on cruises over four nights).